-Status: Atmospheric CO_2 is increasing exponentially.
-This means that atmospheric CO_2 is increasing at a faster rate each year.
-In 2020, the annual mean concentration of CO_2 was 414 parts per million (ppm).
-In 1959, the first year of the time series, it was 316 ppm.
+Status: Atmospheric CO2 is increasing exponentially.
+This means that atmospheric CO2 is increasing more quickly over time.
+In 2021, the annual mean concentration of CO2 was 416 ppm.
+This is the highest annual value recorded.
+This year also saw the highest monthly value, which was 419 ppm.
+In 1959, the first year of the time series, the atmospheric concentration of CO2 was 316 ppm.
 The annual mean passed 350 ppm in 1988, and 400 ppm in 2015.

-Description: Monthly mean atmospheric carbon dioxide at Mauna Loa Observatory, Hawai'i in ppm from March 1958 to present.
-The observed increase in monthly average carbon dioxide concentration is primarily due to CO_2 emissions from fossil fuel burning.
+Description: Monthly mean atmospheric carbon dioxide at Mauna Loa Observatory, Hawaii in parts per million (ppm) from March 1958 to present.
+The observed increase in monthly average carbon dioxide concentration is primarily due to CO2 emissions from fossil fuel burning.
 Carbon dioxide remains in the atmosphere for a very long time, and emissions from any location mix throughout the atmosphere in approximately one year.
 The annual variations at Mauna Loa, Hawai'i are due to the seasonal imbalance between the photosynthesis and respiration of terrestrial plants.
-During the summer growing season, photosynthesis exceeds respiration, and CO_2 is removed from the atmosphere.
-In the winter (outside the growing season), respiration exceeds photosynthesis, and CO_2 is returned to the atmosphere.
+During the summer growing season, photosynthesis exceeds respiration, and CO2 is removed from the atmosphere.
+In the winter (outside the growing season), respiration exceeds photosynthesis, and CO2 is returned to the atmosphere.
 The seasonal cycle is strongest in the northern hemisphere because of its larger land mass.